Characters: Hellsing Organization

 - Played straight now that she's become a full-fledged vampire, complete with her clothes color-changing from yellow to dark red.

 - Deadpan Snarker

-- Does This Remind You of Anything??: The way the horde of male soldier ghouls swarm, grope, and force Seras' legs apart at the Hellsing Estate during Valentine Brothers' attack.
+- Does This Remind You of Anything??: The way a horde of male soldier ghouls grope and force Seras' legs apart during the Valentine Brothers' attack.